Social Events and Campus Environment

 On-campus Social Events

-- Outdoor social events with appropriate social distancing in accordance with limits imposed by the Commonwealth of Massachusetts are permitted.
-For on-campus, the MBL will provide tents to allow these events in the event of inclement weather.
+- Outdoor social events are permitted and the MBL will provide tents to allow on-campus outdoor events.
 This will cover traditional social events such as course cookouts, beginning and end of course banquets, Whitman social events, and others.
-Tents will have capacities posted based on size of tent.

 - Organizers must register outdoor social events this year in order to reserve tent space.
 The point of contact for the social gathering should book the tent space through the MBL Booking Calendar or by emailing MeetingSpace@mbl.edu and then complete the online social event form which allows you to reserve space, catering and/or submit an alcohol request.

-- Outdoor social events require a point of contact responsible for monitoring the event to ensure participants meet MBL health requirements for social distancing and mask use.
+- Outdoor social events require a point of contact responsible for monitoring the event to ensure that only event participants are permitted.

 Off-campus Social Events

-- To maintain social distancing requirements, all members of the MBL community must follow Massachusetts restrictions on gatherings, including parties.
-The Massachusetts Department of Public Health provides guidance on the size of indoor and outdoor gatherings.
-Currently the Commonwealth has prohibited gatherings and parties in private residences with more than 10 people.
-Outdoor gatherings may not exceed 25 people.
-Members of the MBL campus community who attend any off-campus gatherings are expected to wear a face covering and maintain at least six feet of social distancing.
+- All members of the MBL community must adhere to MBL policies and guidelines on gatherings, including parties.
+Members of the MBL campus community who attend any off-campus gatherings should be exercise caution: and if someone is not fully vaccinated then they are expected to wear a face covering and maintain at least six feet of social distancing if indoors.

-- In order to resume mission-critical research and education programs MBL campus access is limited to those with active MBL ID cards until further notice.
+- MBL campus access is limited to those individuals with active MBL ID cards until further notice.
 Non-residential visitors to the MBL facilities are restricted to vendors or those explicitly invited and hosted by a faculty or staff member for business purposes.